wrzasa/rbsim/README.md

 RBSim
 =====

+This is a technical description of the RBSim software package.

 RBSim is a simulation tools designed for analysis of architecture of concurrent and distributed applications.
-Application should be descibed using convenient Ruby-based DSL.
+Application should be described using convenient Ruby-based DSL.
 Simulation is based on Timed Colored Petri nets designed by K. Jensen, thus ensuring reliable analysis.
 Basic statistics module is included.